 Graduation and certification

-Upon successful completion of the Electroneurodiagnostic Clinical Rotation at Mayo Clinic, you will receive a certificate of completion from Mayo School of Health Sciences and an Associate in Applied Science degree from GateWay Community College.
+Upon successful completion of the Electroneurodiagnostic Clinical Rotation at Mayo Clinic, you will receive a certificate of completion from Mayo Clinic School of Health Sciences and an Associate in Applied Science degree from GateWay Community College.

 Graduates of the Electroneurodiagnostic Technology program are eligible to take the American Board of Registered Electroneurodiagnostic Technologists (ABRET) examination to become a Registered Electroneurodiagnostic Technologist (R. EEG T.).